-I wrote to Skin Physics to ask for the figures on the power of the Photon, and they refused, saying they were "commercial in confidence".
-Strange—you only have to look on Amazon to see reputable competitors like Norlanya quoting power figures, so why is Skin Physics so coy about it?
+I wrote to Skin Physics to ask for the figures on the power of the Photon, and they refused, saying they were "commercial in confidence."
+Strange—you only have to look on Amazon to see reputable competitors like Norlanya's quoting power figures, so why is Skin Physics so coy about it?

 Secondly, the 4-minute setting (the one used for your main treatments) is a pulsing (flashing) light.
 It's annoying, especially near the eyes, and could even be dangerous for people with some medical conditions.
-Skin Physics say their tests have found it works better—but if that's the case, why do all the salon photofacials use a steady light?
+Skin Physics says their tests have found it works better—but if that's the case, why do all the salon photofacials use a steady light?
 If they've done tests to prove the flash is better, why won't they share the results?

 Serums and Creams

-Finally, the kit includes a special serum which you apply to your face before treatment.
-Go to a salon and you'll find that photorejuvenation is always done on a thoroughly cleansed face.
+Finally, the kit includes a special serum that you apply to your face before treatment.
+Go to a salon, and you'll find that photorejuvenation is always done on a thoroughly cleansed face.
 The aesthetician will use a neutral lubricating jelly (like the one used in ultrasound), just so the wand moves easily.
 If it's a full-face screen, no creams are put on the face at all.